Report this

 Conclusion

 When working with JSON input, jq can help you perform a wide variety of data transformations that would be difficult with text manipulation tools like sed.
-In this tutorial, you filtered data with the select function, transformed array elements with map, summed arrays of numbers with the add filter, and learned how to merge transformations into a new data structure.
+In this comprehensive tutorial, you learned fundamental operations like filtering data with the select function, transforming array elements with map, summing arrays of numbers with the add filter, and merging transformations into new data structures.

 To learn about jq advanced features, dive into the jq reference documentation.
 If you often work with non-JSON command output, you can explore our guides on sed, awk or grep for information on text processing techniques that will work on any format.